shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="res/FullLegAssembly_Front.jpeg"  width="50%"/>

 **In this figure, the JST cables connected to the Hips are wired incorrectly.
-You should use the back JST connection to attach your Hip cables**
+You should use the back JST connection to attach your Hip cables.**

 #### Final Assembly
 PCB and electrical box wiring goes here